rootofminus1atu/Programming-Y1S2-Project/README.md

 - Menu.cs - A simple Menu creator, to automate the process of creating menus.

 # The React app
 An additional challenge that hasn't been finished yet.
 To include data visualization.
+(I might use Next.js in the future)